 Thankfully, Coen is much more into stuff, gadgets, gear and what have you, so it was him who came with the idea to buy a rooftop tent.
 After I saw images of it, I was sold.

 This was in 2003 and the overlanding world was not that big, at least not outside Africa and Australia.
 The number of brands available was limited and the prices ranged ran from very expensive to very expensive.
 Many things, fortunately, have changed.

 Read More: Why we Love our Rooftop Tent – part 2

 The Soft-shell Rooftop Tent

-Today you’ll find numerous brands in different sizes and different materials.
+Today you’ll find numerous brands of different sizes and different materials.
 Especially the drop-down annex has become a popular add-on.
-They also fit in a wider range of budgets.
+They also fit into a wider range of budgets.

 A quick search on Amazon shows that there are tons of them, such as:

 - The Tuff Stuff (Delta) rooftop tent (under $1000), which also comes in a family-sized version.